JiahuiYu/slimmable_networks/README.md

     * If you still have questions, please search closed issues first.
 If the problem is not solved, please open a new.

+## Technical Details

+Implementing slimmable networks for detection is straightforward as shown in this single commit [8bc1dd8](https://github.com/JiahuiYu/slimmable_networks/commit/8bc1dd80490f8b8e3fd8ffe249c4fbf6dc4b9910).

 ## License

 CC 4.0 Attribution-NonCommercial International

 The software is for educaitonal and academic research purpose only.

+## Acknowledgement

+We would like to thank mmlab team for the detection toolbox mmdetection.

 ## Citing